-- Ride MRTs and buses — This is the cheapest way to get around in the city.
+- Ride buses — This is the cheapest way to get around in the city.
 Some tourist attractions are near from each other so sometimes you will just walk instead of MRT and buses.

 - Stay at hostels — There are a lot of trusted hostels here for those budget-travelers.
 It’s cheap, but a good thing you will be able to socialize with other travelers and meet new friends.